sasank-desaraju/hpg-tips/pixi.md

     In your "~/.bashrc", add to the bottom `export PIXI_CACHE_DIR="/blue/smith/albert.gator/.pixi_cache"` to set the pixi cache directory that.
     **WARNING:** Do not set the cache dir to a main directory itself (e.g. "/blue/smith/albert.gator").
 If you do this and run `pixi clean cache`, it will delete the entirety of that main directory including any other projects there.

+## Use

+Within the project directory, use `pixi init` to create the project.
+More details are in the official documentation.

+For using the terminal from within the project directory, activate the shell with `pixi shell` and deactivate with `exit`.

+To use in a SLURM script, use something like in (pixi_train.sh)[this].

 ## Resources

 (https://pixi.sh/latest/)[Official Documentation]